dulvui/pocket-broomball/README.md

 just contact me at info@simondalvai.org
 Or make a pull request with the team's logos, names and stats (speed, power) and I'll publish them!

+## Translations
+If you found typos or want to add a language to the game, please open a pull request.

+All words in the game with all it's languages are located in this file
+`game/translations/translations.csv`

+The store descriptions are located here
+`store-pages/`

 ## Contributions
-If you want to contribute to the project, please fork the repo,
-make your changes and make a pull request with a short description
-of the changes you made.
+If you want to contribute to the project, please fork the repo, make your changes and make a pull request with a short description of the changes you made.

+To be sure that your changes will be merged, you can open an issue first with the details of the changes.
+Then we will see together, if and how the change could be implemented.

 ## Licenses and Copyrights
 The game itself is licensed under the GNU AGPL v3.0 or later license and all